About being a guarantor

 - If they can’t, can you afford to step in?

-Arrears are unusual as we always carry out affordability checks with both borrowers and guarantors before we can approve a loan.
+To check that loan payments can be met we always carry out affordability checks, with both borrowers and guarantors, before we approve a loan.
 We understand that people may have run into financial difficulties in the past, so we don’t judge applications solely on credit scores.
-That said, we won’t approve guarantor loans if the applicant has been an undischarged bankrupt in the last 12 months, has been in an Individual Voluntary Agreement(IVA) in the last 12 months or is currently in a Debt Management Plan (DMP).
+That said, we won’t approve guarantor loans if the applicant has been recently declared bankrupt or is currently in an Individual Voluntary Agreement(IVA) or Debt Management Plan (DMP).

 When we’ll need you: